 OWL is a comprehensive sexuality curriculum that values human sexuality as a sacred gift.
-We welcome both church and community members to join our OWL program -- we see it as part of our churchâs commitment to promoting justice and peace in our world.
+Both church and community members are invited to join our OWL program - we see it as part of our churchâs commitment to promoting justice and peace in our world.
 We are asking families to commit to the Orientation and the full 10-week program, in order to support healthy group dynamics and because the curriculum builds on itself.

 Please contact Pastor Rachel with any questions.

 Young Adults Group - 20/30's Group